Work for America’s Oldest College Newspaper! We accept applications for our editorial and business staffs fall, winter and spring terms.

 Our growing multimedia staff produce diverse and dynamic videos to complement and expand upon our editorial content, with topics ranging from blind coffee taste-tests on the Green to capturing sports rowing footage from the boat itself.
+They also handle our rapidly-growing Snapchat presence, designing original story ideas and creating graphics to go our our weekly story.
 Finally, our design staff works to create visually appealing illustrations, infographics and Mirror cover art.

 Copy Editors + Layout

 The nature of The D’s daily print schedule lends special importance to our copyediting and layout teams.
 Members of our layout staff learn and use InDesign software (no prior experience necessary) to arrange stories and photos in a coherent and readable order.

 After content is laid out on a page, a draft copy is printed and copy editors meticulously check for D-style violations (our paper’s own style guide) and grammar.